-Sandbox A sandbox name used just for display.
+Name Description Sandbox A sandbox name used just for display.
 It is specified by the user during sandbox creation and it can be modified later.
 Sandbox ID A unique name of the sandbox.
 It is used in server APIs to identify sandbox.
 It must meet common rules for identifiers.
 It is specified by user in during sandbox creation and it can be modified later.
 Note: modifying is not recommended, because it may be already used by some APIs clients.
 Owner It is set automatically during sandbox creation.
 It may be modified later.
 Sandbox root path Absolute server side file system path to sandbox root.
 It is specified by user during sandbox creation and it can be modified later.
 Instead of the absolute path, it's recommended to use \${sandboxes.home} placeholder, which may be configurable in the CloverDX Server configuration.
 So e.g. for the sandbox with ID "dataReports" the specified value of the "root path" would be \${sandboxes.home}/dataReports.
 Default value of sandboxes.home config property is \${user.data.home}/CloverDX/sandboxes where the user.data.home is configuration property specifying home directory of the user running JVM process - it's OS dependent).
-Thus on the unix-like OS, the fully resolved sandbox root path may be: /home/clover/CloverDX/sandboxes/dataReports.
-See Chapter 41, Sandboxes in Cluster (p.
-276) for details about sandboxes root path in Cluster environment.
+Thus on the unix-like OS, the fully resolved sandbox root path may be: / home/clover/CloverDX/sandboxes root path in Cluster environment.
 Sandbox type Type of the sandbox.
 It can be: local (p.
-276), shared (p.
-276) or partitioned (p.
-277).
+277), shared (p.
+277) or partitioned (p.
+278).